Last Updated on 19 January 2026 by Cycloscope

 Tarmac

-The Extrawheel Voyager Trailer rolls smoothly like silk on tarmac, on a flat road you won’t even notice it.
-Thanks to the hardened sprung steel fork and full-size wheel it perfectly handles potholes and road irregularities, you really don’t have to mind about it.
+The Extrawheel Voyager Trailer rolls smoothly like silk on tarmac; on a flat road, you won’t even notice it.
+Thanks to the hardened sprung steel fork and full-size wheel, it handles potholes and road irregularities perfectly; you really don’t have to worry about it.

 Dirt Roads

 The limit becomes noticeable in more extreme road conditions.
-Given the shallow clearance between the panniers and the ground, big rocks or vegetation may stroke your panniers, resulting in rips and cuts on the fabric that will compromise the pannier’s waterproofing.
+Given the shallow clearance between the panniers and the ground, large rocks or vegetation may strike your panniers, resulting in rips and cuts in the fabric that compromise the panniers’ waterproofing.
 On a very muddy road, the same problem will make the panniers very dirty.

 Mud and sand